differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

        [   63.05188626,    18.08375082]])
 {% endhighlight %}

-# Private-PGM
+# Generating synthetic data with Private-PGM

-Private-PGM is a post-processing tool that consumes a collection of noisy measurements, and it finds a probability distribution that best explains the measurements.
+Private-PGM consumes as input a collection of noisy measurements, and it finds a probability distribution that best explains the measurements.
 It expects the input to be a list of measurements defined over the data marginals.
 In the example below, we simply add Gaussian noise to each marginal, although other types of measurements are also possible.
-The code snippit below is an *end-to-end* mechanism for differentially private synthetic data on the adult dataset that only requires 25 lines of python code.
+The code snippit below is an *end-to-end* mechanism based on the select-measure-generate recipe that only requires 25 lines of python code.
+In general, we can expect the synthetic data generated from this procedure to preserve the selected marginals reasonably well.
+We can readily modify the select step in the code below to tailor the synthetic data to different marginals of interest.

 {% highlight python %}
 import numpy as np
 from scipy import sparse
 from mbi import Dataset, FactoredInference

-data = Dataset.load('../data/adult.csv', '../data/adult-domain.json')
+data = Dataset.load('adult.csv', 'adult-domain.json')

 # SELECT the marginals we'd like to measure
 cliques = [('marital-status', 'sex'),